boomboompower/SimpleChatAlert/.github/ISSUE_TEMPLATE.md

-If you are going to report an issue with the plugin, please follow this format so it is easier for us to fix your error!
-Check out [this page](https://github.com/boomboompower/SimpleChatAlert/wiki/Commands-And-Uses) to view some commands that *may* be helpful!
+If you are going to report an issue with the plugin, please follow this format!
+Check out https://github.com/boomboompower/SimpleChatAlert/wiki/Commands-And-Uses for debugging

 **Server Version:**